PatrickSannes/BetterLogic/README.md

 <img alt="" border="0" src="https://www.paypalobjects.com/nl_NL/i/scr/pixel.gif" width="1" height="1">
 </form>

+V0.9.9
+* Hotfix: Removed the tokens from the trigger cards.
+If you need the value, use the TAG.
+Sorry if I broke your flow.

 V0.9.8
 * Feature: Add global TAG support
 * Feature: Changed the i and d in increment to increment and decrement (left the i and d for backward compatibility)